srajan-123/Hotel-Booking/README.md

 - **Browse Listings:** Explore available properties based on your preferences.
 - **Manage Listings:** If you’re a host, create and manage your own property listings.
 - **Book a Stay:** Select a property and follow the booking process to reserve your stay.

-## Contributing

-Contributions are welcome!
-If you want to report issues or contribute to the project:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a Pull Request.